How to Start a Small Business 101 — The Ultimate Guide

 For example: Imagine walking into a slightly weathered coffee shop on Main Street, middle America.
 It’s charming in its own unique way.
 You sit down to enjoy a cup of coffee as you skim through the tabletop jukebox.
 Then the bill comes. “$10 for a cup of coffee?
 In this rundown joint!”
 This might be what comes to mind if the price of the service doesn’t meet the expectations you had when you first walked into the business.

 Moral of the story?
 Make sure that the brand perception you are trying to build for your business is clear from the moment customers walk into your shop.
-Your store’s design bridges your customer’s aspirations with the value your business can offer and is important in attracting the right customer to your business.
+Your store’s design bridges your customer’s aspirations with the value your business can offer and is important in attracting the right customers to your business.

-At the very least get the basics of shop design right with great lighting, clean displays and a well thought out layout.
+At the very least get the basics of shop design right with great lighting, clean displays, and a well thought out layout.
 Once you have all of this pulled together you can add a dose of your own personality to the store's design to break through the noise and establish a connection with your target customers.
 The goal is to be memorable and maximize sales per square foot at the same time!

 Remember: You can be memorable and maximize sales per square foot at the same time!